Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Abstract

 \section{Abstract}

-Emission-aware and flexible building operation can play a crucial role in the energy transition.
-On the one hand, building operation accounts for a significant portion of global energy-related emissions.
-On the other hand, they may provide the future low-carbon energy system with flexibility to achieve secure, stable, and efficient operation.
-This paper reports an experimental implementation of an emission-aware flexible prosumer considering all behind-the-meter assets of an actual occupied building by incorporating a model predictive control strategy into an existing building energy management system.
-The resultant can minimize the equivalent carbon emission due to electricity imports and provide flexibility to the energy system.
-The experimental results indicate an emission reduction of 12.5\% compared to a benchmark that maximizes PV self-consumption.
-In addition, flexibility provision is demonstrated with an emulated distribution system operator.
-The results suggest that flexibility can be provided without the risk of rebound effects due to the flexibility envelope self-reported in advance.
+Active building energy management holds potential to reduce global energy-related emissions and support flexible operations of future low-carbon systems.
+This requires to integrate diverse objectives and engage multiple stakeholders.
+However, there remains a gap in comprehensive field insights into emission reduction, flexibility provision, and user impacts.
+This study examined how a real occupied building, with all its energy assets, could function as an emission-aware flexible prosumer.
+An existing building energy management system was enhanced by integrating a model predictive control strategy.
+The enhanced setup minimized the equivalent carbon emission due to electricity imports and provided flexibility to the energy system.
+The experimental results indicated an emission reduction of 12.5\% compared to a rule-based controller that maximized PV self-consumption.
+In addition, a minimal flexibility provision experiment was demonstrated with a locally emulated distribution system operator.
+The results suggested that flexibility was provided without the risk of rebound effects.
+This is due to the flexibility envelope that was self-reported in advance.
+The study concluded by highlighting technical challenges in realizing emission reduction and flexibility in practice.

 \acresetall \begin{acronym} \acro{COP}{Coefficient Of Performance} \acro{DSM}{Demand Side Management} \acro{DSO}{Distribution System Operator} \acro{DHW}{Domestic Hot Water} \acro{EV}{Electric Vehicle} \acro{HVAC}{Heating, Ventilation and Air Conditioning} \acro{HP}{Heat Pump} \acro{ICT}{Information and Communications Technology} \acro{MPC}{Model Predictive Control} \acro{OCP}{Optimal Control Problem} \acro{PV}{Photovoltaics} \acro{RES}{Renewable Energy Sources} \acro{RMSE}{Root-Mean-Square Error} \acro{SH}{Space Heating} \acro{SOC}{State-Of-Charge} \acro{TES}{Thermal Energy Storage}